-- (1) To enable a public body or relevant private body to comply with the requirements of this Act, the head of the body must designate a person or persons as deputy information officer or officers. - (2) A deputy information officer has all the powers, duties and functions of an information officer. - (3) Each person designated as a deputy information officer of a public body or relevant private body is subject to the supervision of the information officer of that public body or relevant private body in the performance of the powers, duties and functions of that office under this Act.
+- (1) To enable an information holder to comply with the requirements of this Act, the head of the body must designate a person or persons as deputy information officer or officers. - (2) A deputy information officer has all the powers, duties and functions of an information officer. - (3) Each person designated as a deputy information officer of an information holder is subject to the supervision of the information officer of that information holder in the performance of the powers, duties and functions of that office under this Act.